Universal Studios Japan with Babies, Toddlers, and Small Kids

 Snoopy’s Sound Adventure

 My daughter loves this indoor area as there is so much to do!
-Kids can play in a small playground called Spike’s Corral or do many interactive activities such as push buttons or pull levers to make things move or answer questions on after watching short Peanuts videos.
+Kids can play in a small playground called Spike’s Corral or do many interactive activities such as push buttons or pull levers to make things move or answer questions after watching short Peanuts videos.

 Parent Fun Factor: ★★★☆☆